New Details Emerge About Aiden Leos Shooting Suspects, Marcus Eriz And Wynne Lee

 ORANGE (CBSLA) – With the arrest of two suspects in connection to the 55 Freeway shooting of 6-year-old Aiden Leos May 21, residents of the southland are learning more about the pair currently in custody, each being held on $1 million bond.

-Marcus Anthony Eriz, the 24-year-old Costa Mesa man arrested, previously worked at Platinum Collision in Corona.READ MORE: Police Searching For Shane Rayment, Accused Of Shooting Man To Death In North Hollywood, Kidnapping Ex-Girlfriend
+Marcus Anthony Eriz, the 24-year-old Costa Mesa man arrested, previously worked at Platinum Collision in Corona.READ MORE: Blaze Engulfs Century-Old Commercial Building In Downtown LA, Several Explosions Heard

 His former boss, Tom Gregg, and his wife, showed up to the memorial for Aiden on the Walnut Avenue overpass above the 55 Freeway.